 - Cabernet Sauvignon Reserve 1998

 - Muscat 2001

-One thing I wish we had planned around for this trip was the events the Robert Mondavi Winery has, specifically its summer concerts.
-If you’re planning a trip to the Napa Valley definitely check out their event schedule as they always have something going on.
+One thing I wish we had planned around for this trip was the events at the Robert Mondavi Winery, specifically its summer concerts.
+If you’re planning a Napa Valley vacation definitely check out their event schedule as they always have something going on.
 Things sell out quickly since the space is limited.